-Organic designation carries a lot of significance.
-It promises virtues that are tangible and desirable but generally invisible.
-Labelling claims range from legitimate to unregulated, creating a consumer landscape filled with a mix of reality, good intentions and greenwashing.
+Organic designation promises virtues that are tangible and desirable but generally invisible.
+Labelling claims range from legit to whatever, creating a consumer landscape filled with a mix of reality, good intentions and greenwashing.

 Certifications like GOTS and Oeko-Tex apply to textiles.
 They are helpful for many reasons.
 Their guidelines are vast and continue to evolve.
 Consumers are responsible for knowing what they mean, including, for instance, that products can be certified which are not 100% organic, or even 100% natural fibres.